statgen/savvy/sav_spec.md

-# Compact Marker Format Specification
+# Sparse Allele Vectors Specification

 ## Variable Length Integer (VLI) Encoding
 All quantities are encoded in LEB128 format (https://en.wikipedia.org/wiki/LEB128).
 Encoded integers can start in the middle of a byte allowing 1 to 7 bits of data to prefix the integer.